-9 This leads to a universal Spec-head-complement base order; any departures from this order then must result from movement.
+12 This leads to a universal Spec-head-complement base order; any departures from this order then must result from movement.

-10 Kayne actually argues that the LCA holds throughout syntax, which means that symmetric structures could not even be created (note, however, that Kayne does not assume Bare Phrase Structure).
+13 Kayne actually argues that the LCA holds throughout syntax, which means that symmetric structures could not even be created (note, however, that Kayne does not assume Bare Phrase Structure).

-11 As noted in fn 1, Moro (2000) and Ott (2012) argue that XP and YP can also be base-generated as sisters (with neither of them projecting).
+14 As noted in fn 3, Moro (2000) and Ott (2012) argue that XP and YP can also be base-generated as sisters (with neither of them projecting).
 In that case one of them has to move away for the same reason movement has to take place in (11), namely because the base-generated structure in question is too symmetrical.

 From the current perspective (and parallel to the discussion of the OV-VO variation above), (12) would be interpreted as involving optional movement of αP (in particular, the movement would take place in (12a), but not (12b) (see also Alexiadou 2002), with the movement getting lost in the stage depicted in (13).
 In fact, as discussed in section 3, this may be what is happening with wh-movement in Modern Romance: while Latin was an obligatory wh-fronting language (so in stage (12a) regarding wh-movement), Modern Romance languages have optional wh-movement (see below for a formal implementation of this change), abstractly showing the stage depicted in (12a-b) in this respect.
-As discussed in section 3 (see Dadan 2019), there are reasons to believe that Modern Romance languages are on their way to becoming wh-in-situ languages: this would then also represent a change from (12) to (13).12
+As discussed in section 3 (see Dadan 2019), there are reasons to believe that Modern Romance languages are on their way to becoming wh-in-situ languages: this would then also represent a change from (12) to (13).15

-A question then arises why all specifiers don't get lost (see also Dadan 2019).
+A question then arises why all specifiers don't get lost.
 That would essentially lead to the loss of movement, so the question is actually broader: why do we have movement in the first place.
-The issue obviously cannot be answered in this paper; I will not go deeper into it apart from adopting Chomsky's (2000:120-121) position that this has to do with "externally imposed legibility conditions", i.e. it is due to "conditions imposed by the external systems".
-What this means is that the reason for it is essentially functional, or more broadly non-syntactic: to be able to express notions that go beyond the basic argument structure (which is what we would have without specifiers): more complex semantic notions involving issues like scope/scopal ambiguities, pragmatic notions concerning things like topic/focus interpretation, specificity...,13 in fact even argument structure that goes beyond a simple predicate with one internal argument requires a specifier (see section 4).
-At any rate, as noted by Dadan (2019), from this perspective, cases of for example gaining specifiers would be expected to be non-syntax-driven, i.e. interface-driven and/or attributed to extra-syntactic factors, e.g. prosody or pragmatics/semantics (the reader is referred to Dadan's work for a more detailed discussion).14
+Chomsky's (2000:120-121) position here is that this has to do with "externally imposed legibility conditions", i.e. it is due to "conditions imposed by the external systems".
+What this means is that the reason for it is essentially functional, or more broadly non-syntactic: to be able to express notions that go beyond the basic argument structure (which is what we would have without specifiers): more complex semantic notions involving issues like scope/scopal ambiguities, pragmatic notions concerning things like topic/focus interpretation, specificity...,16 in fact even argument structure that goes beyond a simple predicate with one internal argument requires a specifier (see section 4).
+At any rate, as noted by Dadan (2019), from this perspective, cases of e.g. gaining specifiers may be expected to be non-syntax-driven, i.e. interface-driven and/or attributed to extra-syntactic factors, e.g. prosody or pragmatics/semantics (see Dadan 2019 for a more detailed discussion).
+Note, however, that the preference nature of MAR does leave room for a syntactically-driven gain of specifiers.